 30-Jun 31-Dec

-2017 2016
+In thousands of naira 2017 2016

-9,687 111,537
+Trade recievables 9,687 111,537

-160,369 160,369
+Deposit with company registrar 160,369 160,369

-79,974 109,123
+Other recievables 79,974 109,123

 250,030 381,029

-9,687 160,369 79,974

 (a) Trade receivables

 The Company's exposure to credit risk in respect of trade recievables is influenced mainly by the individual characteristics of each customer.
 The Company has established a credit policy under which each new customer is analysed individually for creditworthiness before the Company's standard payment and delivery terms and conditions are offered.
 The Company's review includes external ratings when available, and in some cases bank references.
 Credit sales limits are established for each customer and are reviewed regularly.
 The concentration of credit risk is limited due to the large and unrelated customer base.
 The company has pledged no trade receivables during the year.